fbpx

 What are high FODMAP foods?

-The low FODMAP diet works in 3 phases:
+The diet works in 3 phases:

 2. Reintroduction – Careful reintroduction of the higher FODMAP foods whilst you carefully monitor all your symptoms.
 This phase can take a long time as there is a specific way to do this.

-It’s important to use this as a tool to help you find your triggers, rather than a diet to follow in the long term.
+It’s important to use this process as a tool to help you find your triggers, rather than a diet to follow in the long term.

 Who is the low FODMAP diet for?

-The low FODMAP diet is for people with IBS.
+This elimination diet is for people with IBS.
 If you haven’t yet had your digestive symptoms looked at by a doctor, then you shouldn’t start on the low FODMAP diet.

-What are the benefits of the low FODMAP diet?
+What are the benefits of avoiding FODMAPs?

 This diet has been well researched and tested on thousands of people with IBS across the world.